ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 Note: This event will _not_ be emitted for group rows.

+### Interactions

+The following are various expected mouse and keyboard interactions related to parent rows:

+1. The collapse-all button in the header will also collapse parent rows.
+2. Clicking on a parent row (not on the expand/collapse button) will select the parent row.
+If the `selectionMode` has been set to `multipleWithChildren`, clicking the checkbox will select all children in addition to the parent, but clicking off the checkbox will only select the parent.
+3. Keyboard interactions are being defined as part of the [Table Keyboard Navigation HLD](https://github.com/ni/nimble/pull/1506).

 ### Validation

 Tha table will be invalid if the user has set the `parentIdFieldName` attribute but not the `idFieldName`.
-Additionally, the table will be invalid if the user has set the `hasChildrenFieldName` attribute but not the `parentIdFieldName`.
+Additionally, the table will be invalid if the user has set the `forceExpandCollapseFieldName` attribute but not the `parentIdFieldName`.

 ### Lazy Loading

 The APIs noted above will enable the client to lazy load data into the `Table`.
 This will essentially be accomplished with the following steps:

 1. Providing a field in a record of the table data that indicates whether that row of data is intended to be a parent row.
-Records that are intended to be parents must set the value of the field, whose name is specified by the `hasChildrenFieldName` attribute, to `true`.
+Records that are intended to be parents must set the value of the field, whose name is specified by the `forceExpandCollapseFieldName` attribute, to `true`.
-2. After providing the current data to the `Table` via the `setData` method, all rows that have a value of `true` in the field specified by the `hasChildrenFieldName` attribute will display and expand/collapse button.
+2. After providing the current data to the `Table` via the `setData` method, all rows that have a value of `true` in the field specified by the `forceExpandCollapseFieldName` attribute will display and expand/collapse button.
 3. Users must register a handler for the `row-expand-toggle` event on the `Table` instance, and will receive that event upon clicking the expand/collapse button.
 4. The details of the handled event will include the id for the row that was expanded.
 5. The user must then create a set of data with rows where they provide a field with the name specified by the `parendIdFieldName` attribute that has the value of the `recordId` value supplied in the event details.
 6. The user then sets the data on the `Table` again with the `setData` method.

-Notes:

--   It is up to the user to manage whether or not the children of a row has already been loaded in order to avoid recreation of their data and calling `setData` on the `Table` unnecessarily.
+_Note: It is up to the user to manage whether or not the children of a row has already been loaded in order to avoid recreation of their data and calling `setData` on the `Table` unnecessarily._

 ### Translating flat list to Tanstack-understandable hierarchy